wp-plugins/widget-wrangler/README.txt

 = How do I display my widgets? =

-There are two ways to accomplish this.
-The easiest way is to go to the standard Widget area under the Appearance admin menu item and drag the WW Sidebar widget into the sidebar area where it should appear, then select which WW sidebar should be shown from the widget options.
+The easiest way is to go to the standard Widget area under the Appearance admin menu item and drag the "Widget Wrangler - Corral" widget into the sidebar area where you want it, then select which Widget Wrangler corral should be shown from the widget options.
 The other way requires you to edit your template files and find any instance of the dynamic_sidebar() function.
-Replace these functions with ww_dynamic_sidebar('name_of_sidebar').
+Replace these functions with ww_dynamic_sidebar('corral_slug').

 = How can I control the widget's template (HTML)? =